-Picture no. 3, the meeting between the US President, Donald Trump, President of the European Commission, Jean Claude-Junker and High Representative of the Union for Foreign Affairs and Security Policy, Federica Mogherini, May 20176 implementing Practically. when projects level. financed through the EDF one should also take into account the capability gaps identified by the forces assumed by all the states that belong to NATO Defence Planning Process - NDPP.
-This is both NATO and the EU, and by ensuring a fruitful why the European Defence Agency - EDA should be more connected to the NDPP and encourage the EU member states to lobby within PESCO primarily for the development of capabilities that lack within both organizations.
+Picture no. 3, the meeting between the US President, Donald Trump, President of the European Commission, Jean Claude-Junker and High Representative of the Union for Foreign Affairs and Security Policy, Federica Mogherini, May 20176 implementing Practically. when projects level. financed through the EDF one should also take into account the capability gaps identified by the NATO Defence Planning Process - NDPP.
+This is why the European Defence Agency - EDA should be more connected to the NDPP and encourage the EU member states to lobby within PESCO primarily for the development of capabilities that lack within both organizations.
 Basically the NATO-EU cooperation on the development of military capabilities should be broadened from a military level to a political strategic one.
 In such a situation, the EDF could contribute to finding the Atlantic.
 This can only lead to the solutions to the security interests of both Europe strengthening of the transatlantic link. and the US and would give more substance to the relationship between NATO and the EU, as